 Despite the fact that it is a small city, Alton has quite a few people who take public transportation – mostly the bus - for their daily commute to work.
 This helps to fill a real need in the city for affordable transportation.

-The citizens of Alton are slightly better educated than the national average of 21.84% for all cities and towns, with 24.64% of adults in Alton having a bachelor's degree or advanced degree.
+The education level of Alton citizens is a little higher than the average for US cities and towns: 24.64% of adults in Alton have at least a bachelor's degree.

 The per capita income in Alton in 2022 was $21,587, which is low income relative to Missouri and the nation.
 This equates to an annual income of $86,348 for a family of four.